hanjingo/doc/ECONOMIC/INVESTMENTS/instruments.md

 - See the `INVESTMENTS` notes in `c:\work\doc\NOTE\INVESTMENTS` for chapter-level depth on valuation, portfolio theory, and financial markets.
 - Standard textbooks: Bodie, Kane, and Marcus; John C. Hull (derivatives); Fabozzi (fixed income).

----

-If you want, I can expand any section into a full chapter (e.g., bond valuation and duration, options basics and payoff diagrams, ETF vs mutual fund comparison) or add short worked examples and simple code snippets for basic valuation formulas.